Constitution & Bylaws

 - Vice President who is President Elect;

 - Assistant Treasurer;

 - American Library Association (“ALA”) Councilor;

 - and the immediate Past President

-    - All officers shall be elected by ballot, and shall serve until their successors are elected take office.
-All are elected annually except the Treasurer and Assistant Treasurer, whose terms of office shall be two years (each elected on alternate years), and the American Library Association Councilor and New England Library Association Representative, whose term of office shall be three years.
+- All officers shall be elected by ballot, and shall serve until their successors are elected and take office.
+All officers are elected annually except the Treasurer and Assistant Treasurer, whose terms shall be two years (each elected on alternate years), and the ALA Councilor and NELA Representative, whose term shall be three years.
 New officers shall assume their duties immediately upon the adjournment of the annual membership meeting in November following the election.
-A new American Library Association Councilor, however, will assume office at the next American Library Association meeting.
+A new ALA Councilor, however, will assume office at the next ALA meeting.

 - A majority of all votes cast shall be necessary to constitute an election.

 - Vacancies in office shall be filled until the next election by a majority vote of the remaining members of the Executive Board.

 - The Executive Board shall consist of the following: